nomensa/coding-standards/css/README.md

-# SCSS / CSS
+# CSS / SCSS

-Our standard for writing SCSS and CSS.
+Our standard for writing CSS and SCSS.

 ## Table of Contents